 Cedar and Redwood

-Both of these woods are fairly sustainable but cost significantly more than quality preservative treated, primed whitewood trim, and therefore aren’t always a good choice when budget is a concern.
+Both of these woods are fairly sustainable but cost significantly more than quality preservative-treated, primed whitewood trim, and therefore aren’t always a good choice when budget is a concern.

 Treated Softwood Trim Is the Best Choice